foopod/blog-5.0/posts/2021-05-17-player-attaking.md

 ![](/img/slime-bounce.gif)

+A very simple enemy to get the player used to the handling of the game and attacking.
 This one has a little more health than usual to show off throwing him around.

 I am still working on the bats though, hopefully I can show you them a bit more in the next update.

-Also coming up next will be player getting damaged by enemies and maybe some form of UI?
+Also coming up next is the player getting damaged by enemies and maybe some form of UI?

 However in other games I have made I have tried to avoid UI's, I tend to lean towards inluding as much in game as possible.
 I really like the way this is done in games like Celeste, using the characters hair colour to show how many more dashes the character can do before touching the ground.
 Or in racing games using visual defects or smoke to show how damaged the vehicle is.

 So yes.
 Expect something weird, but hopefully still intuitive to display health.
-Hit me up on [Twitter](https://twitter.com/foocodes) or Discord (Jono#0378) with your ideas.
+Hit me up on [Twitter](https://twitter.com/foocodes) or Discord (Jono#0378) if you have any ideas.

 [tag for day-40](https://github.com/foopod/gbaGamejam2021/releases/tag/day-40) [.gba](https://github.com/foopod/gbaGamejam2021/releases/download/day-40/feline-day40.gba)